Kosciarz/rshell/README.md

 ## Prerequisites

-This project is built in [Rust](https://github.com/Kosciarz/rshell.git) and you need to have it installed to run the program.
+This project is built in [Rust](https://www.rust-lang.org/) and you need to have it installed to run the application.

 ## Building and running